sslab-gatech/sgx101-gitbook/sgx-bootstrap/attestation/inter-process-local-attestation.md

 ---
 description: >-
-  This page gives a simple example of how to perform local attestation between two enclaves from different processes.
+  This page gives a simple example on how to perform local attestation between two enclaves from different processes.
 ---